 H. Having a chair with lumbar support will help you maintain good back posture.

 ▪Protects Your Future Health

-Having good posture will keep your joints correctly aligned, protecting the joint surfaces from abnormal wear-and-tear.
-By preventing this type of wear-and-tear, you can lower your risk of various illnesses including arthritis and postural hunchback.
+A good posture will keep your joints correctly aligned, protecting the joint surfaces from abnormal wear and tear.
+By preventing this wear-and-tear type, you can lower your risk of various illnesses, including arthritis and postural hunchback.

 Posture affects breathing because it changes how much room the diaphragm has to move.
-If you are slouched in a chair or while walking, the diaphragm cannot contract or expand as easily, preventing you from taking deep breaths.
-As soon as you correct your posture, you will immediately notice how much easier it is to breathe.
-This is a particularly useful benefit for anyone who has a health condition that affects their breathing.
+If you are slumped in a chair or walking, the diaphragm cannot contract or expand as quickly, preventing you from taking deep breaths.
+As soon as you correct your posture, you will immediately notice how easier it is to breathe.
+Good posture is a valuable benefit for anyone who has a health condition that affects their breathing.

 ▪Helps To Prevent Back Pain